aakritneupane/Event-Management-System/README.md

 # Event-Management-System

-First clone the repository in you pc using command: git clone https://github.com/aakritneupane/Event-Management-System.git
+First, clone the repository to your local system using command:

-Then open the terminal inside the Event-Management-System folder To access frontend
+git clone https://github.com/aakritneupane/Event-Management-System.git

+To access frontend:

+Open Terminal at Event-Management-System folder

-StepI: cd frontend
+Step I: cd frontend
-Stept II: then install the node package manager using the command :

-npm install
-(This installs all the node packages required to run the project) npm start
+step II: npm install (this installs all the packages required for this project to run)

-Now for backend
+step III: npm start

+To access the backend:

+Open Terminal at Event-Management-System folder

-cd backend
+Step I: cd backend

-npm install
+step II: npm install

-npm start
+step III: npm start

-localhost:portno(5001-most probably)
+step IV: localhost:port_no(most probably: 5001)